endoflife-date/endoflife.date/products/lineageos.md

 latest versions stop being supported.
 A list of supported devices is available at the [LineageOS Wiki](https://wiki.lineageos.org/devices/).

-Some devices that weren't upgraded to 19.1 or 20.0 are still getting 18.1 monthly updates with latest Android Security Patch.

-Some old branches may still get security updates via Android Security Patches, but users will have to do their own builds to get these updates - official builds are only maintained for the last two versions (except for devices stuck on 18.1).
+Some old branches may still get security updates via Android Security Patches, but users will have to do their own builds to get these updates - official builds are only maintained for the last two versions.
 For details, please visit [LineageOS Gerrit](https://review.lineageos.org/) to check commits.